creativescala/krop/docs/src/pages/routes/README.md

 import krop.all.*
 ```

 Routing handles the HTTP specific details of incoming requests and outgoing responses.
-Routing can:
+The main uses of routes are to:

 1. match HTTP requests and extract Scala values;
 2. convert Scala values to an HTTP response; and
-3. construct clients that do the above in reverse.
+3. do the above in reverse in various forms.

 There are two main abstractions: